MetalFeng/personal-website/index.md

         <h1>Temple of Heck</h1>
         <img class="gameplay" src="/personal-website/assets/gifs/TempleOfHeckGameplay.gif" alt="Temple Of Heck Gameplay" width="500" height="300"/>
         <p class="game-description">
             A treasure hunting adventure game I made with a team for the Global Game Jam 2021.
-The theme for the jam was lost and found so I went with a treasure hunting theme for hook of the game.
+The theme for the jam was "lost and found", so I went with a treasure hunting theme for hook of the game.
 There are traps with different behavious that test player reflexes and short term decision making skills.
 I was very happy with the feel of movement in the game with very strong visual feedback.
         </p>
         <div class="buttons">
             <a href="https://metalfeng.itch.io/temple-of-heck" class="btn">Play Game</a>